spencerldixon/boilerplate/README.md

 Since boilerplate is a collection of rails templates, you can take advantage of this by adding them to existing apps by using `app:template` and then the `-x` flag with the name of the module you want to install.
 A full list of modules is in the `lib/boilerplate/modules/` directory.
 Use the file name without the `.rb`

 ```
-boilerplate app:template -x devise
+boilerplate app:template -x daisy_ui
 ```

 ## Notes and stuff to be aware of

 If you use Boilerplate for generating views, be aware that Boilerplate uses tailwind for the majority of it's html templates and you will need to install this.
-This is done by default in the omakase install, and asked for in the default installation wizard.
+This is done by default in the Omakase install, and asked for in the default installation wizard.

 ## Modules